Faryal Makhdoom: Amir Khan’s Wife Publicly Stands By Her Man Amid His Sex Tape Scandal

 The betting outlet Sun Bets even gave 5-1 odds that the family was planning to launch a reality show in 2017, though a spokesperson for the site said this may be unlikely given Amir Khan’s boxing ambitions for the year.

-“With Amir Khan having his eyes firmly set on a box office showdown with Kell Brook in 2017, it would be a huge surprise to see him jeopardize this fight by appearing on a relativity TV show,” a spokesman told the Sun.
+“With Amir Khan having his eyes firmly set on a box office showdown with Kell Brook in 2017, it would be a huge surprise to see him jeopardize this fight by appearing on a relativity TV show,” a spokesman told The Sun.
 “His wife on the other hand seems to like the drama and limelight so it wouldn’t be a shock to see her appearing in the Jungle or on Strictly.”

 "The best have to fight the best.
 We’ve got unfinished business!" – @amirkingkhan wants a rematch with @DannySwift.https://t.co/CArSFW76r0 pic.twitter.com/5TDySjOoXN